 You may find that some of your devices require WiFi, and there’s no way around it.
 If this is the case, you may need to have a weak WiFi connection and use a WiFi router guard to help shield yourself from some of the subsequent radiation.
 If you do have to go this route, only turn the WiFi connection on when you are using it.
 For example, if you only need the WiFi to save on phone data, then only switch the connection on when you are using your phone for data-intensive activities.
 All other times, leave the WiFi off and the phone in airplane mode.
 Download music, movies, and games whenever possible to further reduce your WiFi usage, as well.

-Devices to check include cell phones, computers, smart appliances, digital assistants such as Google Home or Amazon Alexa, smart TVs, game consoles, and tablets.
-Some devices, such as fitness trackers, may not allow you to shut the WiFi connection off.
-Try not to worry about those devices, and focus on the ones that you can change— this is all about reducing your overall exposure.
+Remember to check devices such as cell phones, computers, smart appliances, digital assistants (e.g., Google Home or Amazon Alexa), smart TVs, game consoles, and tablets.
+If there are devices that do not offer the option to disable WiFi, try not to worry about them and focus on the ones that you can modify.
+The goal is to minimize overall exposure to EMF radiation.

 You may repost this infographic on your website provided you link to emfempowerment.com.

 Opting for a hardwired internet connection over WiFi brings numerous advantages, making it a worthwhile choice for those concerned about EMF radiation.
 Beyond the enhanced security and reliability, hardwired connections emit significantly less RF-EMF radiation.
 While installing the necessary connections in every room may require some effort, the benefits far outweigh the initial investment.

 Once your hardwired lines are in place, maintenance becomes minimal.
 Modems and cables can be easily upgraded to keep up with evolving internet speeds, and any issues can usually be resolved by having spare ethernet cables on hand.